Germinating seeds in a paper towel works best for stubborn seeds that require controlled moisture and humidity for germination.

 The bag of sphagnum moss is suitable for the flowers like Alocasia, Orchids, Begonia, and Calathea.

 Germination in Bags With Vermiculite

 Vermiculites can be a good option even when used alone for germination and propagation.
-You can also start the process by soaking the seed overnight in water.

 - Mix the vermiculites in a bowl till they feel moist to the touch.

 - 250 cc of the vermiculite mix is enough for a standard Ziploc bag for 10-20 seeds.